Was There a Valsartan Cancer Lawsuit?

 Valsartan Class Action Lawsuit

-A federal court in New Jersey has approved a class action lawsuit against several generic valsartan manufacturers.
-This lawsuit is not just for people who developed cancer but also for those who purchased the contaminated drugs but haven’t developed cancer (yet) and for the health insurance plans that paid for these medications.
+A federal court in New Jersey approved a class action lawsuit against several generic valsartan manufacturers.
+This lawsuit was not just for people who developed cancer but also for those who purchased the contaminated drugs but haven’t developed cancer (yet) and for the health insurance plans that paid for these medications.

 The companies that produced the contaminated valsartan pills opposed the formation of these class action lawsuits, arguing that they were too complex and difficult to manage.
 However, the court disagreed with their arguments and certified the class actions, allowing the lawsuits to move forward.